iamsiriil/sc_musicengine/README.md

 ~range.notes[19].octave     // 4
 ```

-We can return the name without the octave, with the methods `name` and `sol`, by setting `withOctave` to false:
+We can return the name without the octave, when using the methods `name` and `sol`, by setting `withOctave` to false:

 ```supercollider
 ~range.notes[19].name(withOctave: false) // Bb